 This over-compensation will cause extensive damage to the vehicle's drivetrain.
 The resulting damage done to the drivetrain will not be covered under factory warranty.

 Replace all four tires in the event of one flat.
 That's right, having one flat will cause you to have to buy a complete set of tires.
-Our road hazard plan will not only replace all four tires, but it will also cover the cost for the mounting and balancing as well.

 Q: How long does the coverage last?